Tombert/tombert.github.io2/_posts/2015-02-16-New-York-Fucking-Expensive.markdown

 date:   2015-02-16 23:29:40
 ---

 So in my last post I talked about how I got my dream job, living in New York, working as a researcher, blah blah blah.
-It wasn't a really good article, too emotional.
+It wasn't a really good article, way too emotional.
 Well, no, not too emotional, that works ok, but emotional in the sappy-happy-Hollywood-ending kind of way, which is annoying.
 It certainly needed some more swear words and cynicism.

 But the cynicism wasn't readily apparent when I wrote that article.
 It really did feel like my dreams came true, with the only thing missing was Bruce Willis busting into my apartment and carrying me away on a firehose, but I recently found out something that should have been apparent from the get-go: